 STORYTELLING—All the children and the young at heart gathered around to hear the tale of “How The Grinch Stole Christmas” read by UTSI student Will Robinson, while they tasted some of the yummy treats that were available at the tree lighting event. –UTSI Photo by Shanna Relford

 PETTING THE DEER—While waiting on UT Santa to arrive, these youngsters decided to check out the deer decorations—all lit up and bending down to graze, these decorations must have looked pretty magical to these little guys.
-Shown from left to right are Jacob Partin, Charlie Relford, son of UTSI Public Relations, Alumni Affairs and Development Coordinator Shanna Relford, UTSI Distance Education Coordinator Penny Morris and her littlest boy Riley Morris. –UTSI Photo by Shanna Relford
+Shown from left to right are Jacob Partin, Charlie Relford, son of UTSI Public Relations, Alumni Affairs and Development Coordinator Shanna Relford, UTSI Online Education Coordinator Penny Morris and her littlest boy Riley Morris. –UTSI Photo by Shanna Relford